How Do You Find Areas to Improve Business Productivity?

 7. Sell on Etsy

-Etsy has an app designed specifically for its sellers, as opposed to offering one app for buyers and sellers, like eBay.
-The Sell on Etsy app lets you manage customer orders, process payments, edit your store’s official page and more, all from the comfort of your mobile phone.
+Etsy has an app designed specifically for its sellers instead of offering one app for buyers and sellers, like eBay.
+The Sell on Etsy app lets you manage customer orders, process payments, edit your store’s official page, and more, all from the comfort of your mobile phone.

 Business Productivity Apps: Project Management